A little about what you can expect to find on the pages of countryside-jobs.com and in our various publications.

 The website has a large directory of training courses, providers and details of professional events.

 Added in 2010 is the News Section which has a handful of each day's countryside and wildlife related headlines as chosen by the CJS Team.
-We aim to cover the main stories plus a few of the smaller special interest items, also links to scientific papers and policy documents.
+We aim to cover the main stories and, where relevant, responses; occasionally we will include a snippet and link to an article with another publication or posted to a blog which are not really news stories but are of interest to our readers.

 In addition to the website there are two newsletters.
 CJS Weekly was the first to be published, the first edition appearing in July 1994, and it remains the largest publication carrying details of all the vacancies online and lots more besides.
 CJS Professional is a free newsletter sent to offices around the country.
 The website is the fastest growing in terms of both readers and numbers of adverts.
 In addition the jobs pages there are also separate sections for volunteer placements and information and adverts for apprenticeship adverts as well as a full Training Directory of professional courses and information.